A Guiding Principle of the National Response Framework is That: Flexibility and Collaboration are Key to Effective Disaster Response

 The Significance of Collaboration in Disaster Response

 Collaboration is equally—if not more—important than flexibility.
-It forms the backbone of the NRF's whole-community approach.
+In real terms, it forms the backbone of the NRF's whole-community approach.
 Effective disaster response is not a solo act; it demands the combined strengths of diverse stakeholders working in unison.
-This collaborative spirit is manifested through:

 -